Tutorial: Criminal Court Records

 First Name: Dorothea

-This will retrieve the criminal case filing against a woman accused of murdering nine of her boarders so she could collect their government benefits checks (she was convicted of three of the killings).
+This will retrieve a listing for the criminal case that was filed against a woman accused of murdering nine of her boarders so she could collect their government benefits checks (she was convicted of three of the killings).

 Calendars and Dockets for Criminal Courts

-Each court keeps a daily or weekly calendar or “docket” of pending criminal cases that are coming up for some kind of court hearing.
+Each court keeps a daily and weekly calendar or “docket” of pending criminal cases that are coming up for some kind of court hearing.

 These calendars usually list the names of the defendants, the case numbers, the date and time each court appearance is going to be held, and the judge’s courtroom (or “department”) where the hearing is being held.